crmlatte/tp/docs/DeveloperGuide.md

 * Is reasonably comfortable using CLI apps.

 **Value proposition**:\
-Provides an easy way for CS Teaching Assistants to track and manage student details, including contact information, GitHub accounts, course progress, and project teams.
-Enables efficient organization and reduces administrative workload.
+Provides an easy way for School of Computing Teaching Assistants to track and manage student details, such as their contact information, GitHub accounts, course progress, and project teams while enabling efficient organization and reducing administrative workload.

 ### User stories